Volume 12.1

 Spring 2025

-The Center for Pastor Theologians, through the generous support of the Lilly Foundation, is engaged in a multi-year process of articulating a theology of preaching.
-Our conviction is that, though evangelicalism centers the sermon, it does not have a robust theology of preaching.
+Renewing evangelicalism requires faithful preaching of the word.
+Though evangelicalism centers the sermon, it does not have a robust theology of preaching.
 Because of this, non-theologically driven methods often shape the church’s preaching, resulting in preaching that is formed by techniques borrowed from the culture.

-We hope and pray that these essays will encourage you as you reflect on a theology of the Word as one being formed by the Word, whether as an instrument of God’s Word as a preacher or as a hearer of the Word as a congregant.
+May these essays encourage you as you reflect on a theology of the Word as one being formed by the Word, whether as an instrument of God’s Word as a preacher or as a hearer of the Word as a congregant.

 Essays